Ronald Novack (Colonel, U.S. Army, Ret.)

 Her military education and training includes: Warrior Leaders Course, Basic Noncommissioned Officers Course, Senior Leaders Course, Army Reserve Career Counselors Course, Hazard Material Course, Unit Prevention Leader, Duty Appointed Retention NCO, and Combat Lifesaver.
 Finally, her U.S. decorations and badges include: Army Achievement Medals (w/4OLC), Army Reserve Component Achievement Medals (w/5OLC), National Defense Service Ribbon, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Expeditionary Services Medal, Iraqi Campaign Medal, Armed Forces Reserve Medal w/ M Device/Bronze Hourglass, NCO Professional Development Ribbon, Oversee Service Bar, Joint Meritorious Unit Commendation, Meritorious Unit Commendation, Drivers Badge with W Device, and Army Reserve Career Counselor Badge.

-Daniel J. Czajak as the Assistant Director of Admissions for Student Veteran and Military Recruiting.
-This role caters to the unique needs of prospective and incoming students from military backgrounds, including military family members.
-Czajak is charged with expanding recruitment efforts to boost veteran and military enrollment.
-A liaison to all colleges and academic programs, Czajak serves as a marketing and communications adviser and contributor.
-He is also the dedicated admissions counselor for military-affiliated students.
+Dan Czajak is Assistant Director for Veteran and Military Admissions.
+His role caters to the unique needs of prospective and incoming students from military backgrounds, including military family members.
+Dan is charged with expanding recruitment efforts to boost veteran and military enrollment.
+A liaison to all colleges and academic programs, he serves as a marketing and communications adviser and contributor.
+Dan is one of two dedicated admissions counselors for military-affiliated students.

-Czajak, a Syracuse graduate, earned his bachelor’s degree in History and Psychology in 2004 and commissioned into the Air Force through the university’s ROTC program.
-Czajak began his active duty career as a management analyst and consultant determining manpower requirements.
+A Syracuse alumnus, Dan earned his bachelor’s degree in History and Psychology in 2004 and commissioned into the Air Force through the university’s ROTC program.
+He began his active duty career as a management analyst and consultant determining manpower requirements.
 He later transferred to the Army and served as a staff officer for personnel management and administration.
-During that time, Czajak deployed to Iraq for a fifteen-month tour.
+During that time, Dan deployed to Iraq for a fifteen-month tour.
 More recently, he served in the Army Reserve, completing the Army’s chaplain training in 2013.
-He is in the final stages of completing a graduate theology degree from Saint Mary’s Seminary and University in Baltimore, MD.
+Dan holds a master’s degree in theology from Saint Mary’s Seminary and University in Baltimore, MD.